What work experience, internships and placements are available in the FMCG sector?

 - IT, IS (information systems) and related technology roles

-The exact internship and placement programmes available do change each year according to the individual employer and the business needs they have at the time, so scroll through all of the options in the list below to ensure you don’t miss out the perfect placement for you.
+The exact internship and placement programmes available do change each year according to the individual employer and the business needs they have at the time, so scroll through all of the options in the list on this page to ensure you don’t miss out the perfect placement for you.

 What degree background do I need to apply to a FMCG internship or placement?

 Different employers have different degree requirements, but most internships and placements are open to graduates of all degree disciplines.
 The ones that often require a relevant or technical degree are those in engineering, product development, R&D, nutrition and technology.
-Check out the vacancies below for more information.
+Check out the vacancies on this page for more information.